yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 You have to be aware of the current `limitations <https://www.alexirpan.com/2018/02/14/rl-hard.html>`_ of reinforcement learning.

 Model-free RL algorithms (i.e. all the algorithms implemented in SB) are usually *sample inefficient*.
-They require a lot of samples (sometimes millions) to learn something useful.
+They require a lot of samples (sometimes millions of interactions) to learn something useful.
 That's why most of the successes in RL were achieved on games or in simulation only.
-For instance, in this `work <https://www.youtube.com/watch?v=aTDkYFZFWug>`_ by ETH Zurich, the ANYmal robot was trained in simulation only before being tested in the real world.
+For instance, in this `work <https://www.youtube.com/watch?v=aTDkYFZFWug>`_ by ETH Zurich, the ANYmal robot was trained in simulation only, and then tested in the real world.

 As a general advice, to obtain better performances, you should augment the budget of the agent (number of training timesteps).

 How to make them more sample efficient? informative (shaped) reward, SRL, initialize with imitation learning, reduce the number of parameters (e.g. reduce the observation space, action space by constraining it).

 In order to to achieved a desired behavior, expert knowledge is often required to design an adequate reward function.
 This *reward engineering* (or *RewArt* as coined by `Freek Stulp <http://www.freekstulp.net/>`_), necessitates several iterations.
-As a good example of reward shaping, you can take a look at `Deep Mimic <https://xbpeng.github.io/projects/DeepMimic/index.html>`_ which combines imitation learning and reinforcement learning to learn acrobatic moves.
+As a good example of reward shaping, you can take a look at `Deep Mimic paper <https://xbpeng.github.io/projects/DeepMimic/index.html>`_ which combines imitation learning and reinforcement learning to do acrobatic moves.

 One last limitation of RL is the instability of training.
 That is to say, you can observe during training a huge drop in performance.
-For instance, this behavior is particularly present in `DDPG`, that's why its extension `TD3` tries to tackle that issue.
+This behavior is particularly present in `DDPG`, that's why its extension `TD3` tries to tackle that issue.
-Other method, like `TRPO` or `PPO` make use of a *trust region* to solve this problem by avoiding too large update.
+Other method, like `TRPO` or `PPO` make use of a *trust region* to minimize that problem by avoiding too large update.

 How to evaluate an RL algorithm?